 As you see, the training can have consequences.
 While muscles easily can withstand and adapt to the training, bones and tendons need a longer time.
 This is the reason why many running injuries are tendon injuries.

 When planning a marathon, it can be seen as a practical example of visualization.
-You must actively imagine all the things that needs to be in place to the marathon race so it can become a reality for you.
+You must actively imagine all the things that need to be in place for the marathon race so it can become a reality for you.
 The keywords here are:

 - Physical capacity

 We have been through most of it, so it’s just a reminder because it’s important.
 I’ll also highly recommend you to use the SMART Model to specify your marathon goal.

 In addition to this, your planning should include everything from visiting the marathon race’s official website, ordering the race number, travel, transport and possibly hotel as well as important addresses and times, changing and luggage conditions and of course the race route itself.

 Its course and nature as well as services such as directions, meals and toilet facilities.
 In addition to this, it will be a benefit to be aware of the weather conditions, so you can choose appropriate clothing and equipment.

 The more vividly you can imagine all this, the greater is the probability that your race will proceed in a good way without unpleasant surprises.